Element status

 To which element does the status apply?

-• If you are in the preview (i.e. on a page), the displayed status refers to this page.
+- If you are in the Preview (i.e. on a page), the displayed status relates to this page in the selected editorial language.

-Other views of the page (e.g. an earlier version) can be called up using the corresponding buttons (3).
+Additional views of the page (e.g., a previous version) can be accessed via the corresponding buttons (3).

-• If you are in the Media management or the Data source view, the displayed status refers to the folder selected in the navigation bar.
+- If you are in the Media management or the Data source view, the displayed status refers to the folder selected in the navigation bar if no individual element has been selected.

 In the media management and the data source view, you can select multiple items by clicking on them and start workflows on them.
 A bent edge indicates that a selection has been made and the status display concerns the selected folder and at least one selected item in it.